 Why I Ride

-Most of all, however, I ride for hope.
+Most of all, I ride for hope.
 Not everyone has what it takes to be a Nobel Prize-winning cancer researcher.
-At my age, there's not a lot people can do to fight such a pervasive disease.
-No twenty-year-old college kid has the resources or the time to be mounting a full-fledged battle against cancer; it's just not realistic.
-It can be easy to believe that cancer can't be beaten, and that the most rational way forward is to let someone else figure it out.
+No twenty-year-old has the resources or the time to be mounting a full-fledged battle against cancer; it's just not realistic.
+It can be easy to believe that cancer can't be beaten and that the most rational way forward is to let someone else figure it out.
 That's where Texas 4000 flips the narrative.
 Alone, it can be tricky to make a substantial difference, but when eighty college kids all put their heads together to accomplish one goal, suddenly there is hope.
 Texas 4000 is projected to surpass ten million dollars in funds raised for the fight against cancer with the 2020 team.
-We're no longer a group of twenty-something-year-olds without a plan.
+Together, we're no longer a group of twenty-something-year-olds doing something crazy.
 We're a team of able-bodied, driven individuals all united in the fight to end cancer.
-I ride for a world in which a cancer diagnosis isn't the end.
+I ride for a world in which hope is an inextricable component of any cancer diagnosis.
 I ride for hope, and I ride for a cure.